fobos123deimos/fast-wave/README.md

 ### Quantum Harmonic Oscillator

-The wavefunctions of the quantum harmonic oscillator, a system that models particles in a potential well, are given by:
+The $n$-Fock state wave function of the quantum harmonic oscillator, a system that models particles in a quadratic potential well, are given by:

 $$
 \psi_n(x) = \left(\frac{m\omega}{\pi\hbar}\right)^{1/4} \frac{1}{\sqrt{2^n n!}} H_n\left(\sqrt{\frac{m\omega}{\hbar}}x\right) e^{-\frac{m\omega x^2}{2\hbar}}
 $$

 where $n$ is a non-negative integer, $m$ is the mass of the particle, $\omega$ is the angular frequency of the oscillator, and $H_n$ are the Hermite polynomials.
-We can use this wavefunction to describe Fock states.
+[Scott: explain that this is also the wave function for an $$n$$-photon state.
+Explain how the constants in $$\psi_n$$ change for photons.]

 ## 🔁 The Wavefunction Recurrence

-Most algorithms in this package use a recurrence for the wave function.
-Here's a way to get to recurrence:
+Most algorithms in this package use a recurrence in $n$ for the wave function.
+The wave function's recurrance relation can be obtained starting with the recurrance of Hermite polynomials [Scott: give a reference for this result.
+Explain that Mr. Mustard uses a similar? the same? recurrance relation.
+Is any of the calculatios new, invented by you?
+I recommend typeseting this in Latex.
+It is very hard to read in dark mode on my small laptop screen.]:

 <img src="https://github.com/user-attachments/assets/e0d8fdcf-ddde-45b0-b56b-e70f0412680a" alt="wavefunction_recurrence" width="3000">